November 21, 2024

 Despite this, most analysts anticipate approval.
 Asset manager BlackRock reportedly has already bought 10 million dollars in bitcoin.

-What is a Spot Bitcoin ETF ?
+What is a Spot ?

 The key features of Spot Bitcoin ETFs are: